-- Off-campus acceptance forms must be signed and returned to the Office of Residence Life by Friday, March 21, 2014.
+- Off-campus acceptance forms must be signed and returned to the Office of Residential & First-Year Programs by Friday, March 20, 2015.

 Fraternity houses must be at capacity for the following fall semester before fraternity members will be authorized, by the College, to live off-campus.
-The Office of Residence Life will work in coordination with the Office of Greek organizations to ensure that this criteria is met.
+The Office of Residential & First-Year Programs will work in coordination with the Office of Greek organizations to ensure that this criteria is met.
 X Close

 - Those students who will be studying off-campus at any time during their senior year and plan to reside off-campus (even if their plans are only to live in the community for one semester), must attend one of the off-campus housing application meetings.

-Any student approved to live off-campus may relinquish his/her approval by doing so in writing to the Office of Residence Life.
+Any student approved to live off-campus may relinquish his/her approval by doing so in writing to the Office of Residential & First-Year Programs.

 Should the student whose lottery number was used to pull a group off campus decide to relinquish off-campus status and move back on campus, the ENTIRE group will also relinquish off-campus rights.
 Any remaining members of this group still wishing to reside off campus will be put on a waitlist for off-campus permission.

 Those who wish to be included in the on-campus lottery must relinquish their off-campus status by Friday, March 20, 2015.
 X Close